KxSystems/docs/docs/ml/nlp/userguide/comparisons.md

 ### `.nlp.compareDocToCorpus`

-_Cosine similarity between a document and other documents in the corpus_
+_Cosine similarity between a document and other documents in a corpus_

 ```txt
 .nlp.compareDocToCorpus[keywords;idx]